 Do you have an existing online payment gateway or merchant facility / account?

-Some ecommerce platforms such as Shopify can provide your web store with low cost or no cost transactions, however, there is always a bank handling fee which will depend on the volume of business.
+Some ecommerce platforms such as Shopify and BigCommerce can provide your web store with low cost or no cost transactions, however, there is always a bank handling fee which will depend on the volume of business.
 The more options for purchase, the more likely you will make a sale.
 Brave has seen increase of up to 40% in stores which included both payment options Paypal and Credit Card.
 In addition to these, you should also consider buy now, pay later schemes such as AfterPay or zipPay.

 Will you need to present certain products, prices, discounts, or content to specific visitors, such as customers, wholesalers, retailers, or distributors?